Great

 Michael Vatcher: Moore's

-percussive partner and brilliant improvisor, who has also worked with Katie in
+percussive partner and brilliant improvisor, who has also worked

-Magpie Music/Dance.
+with Katie in Magpie Music/Dance.

 Jimmy Sernesky: Trumpeter

 -- played a several-year stint with Available Jelly.
-(Via Stu Curtis: ...Sernesky
+(Via Stu Curtis:

-continued on in the music scene in Amsterdam, and played with Pidgeon Drop for
+...Sernesky continued on in the music scene in Amsterdam, and played

-some years.)
+with Pidgeon Drop for some years.)

 Joan Borgman: Singer

 with the group Blue Rose, and employee of De Melkweg.
-She was friends with Footsbarn,
+She was friends

-and saw us on tour in the lovely village of Mousehole, England.
-I sang alongside
+with Footsbarn, and saw us on tour in the lovely village of Mousehole,

-her with Michael Gimpel, and additionally with Sharon Landau in Theatre Slapstique.
+with Sharon Landau in Theatre Slapstique.
+She's prominently visible

-She's prominently visible on the 1976 Fool's Festival
+on the 1976 Fool's Festival page, and

-page, and has helped supply many names.
+has helped supply many names.
 Thanks Joanie!
-Sharon

-Landau: I first
+Sharon Landau: I

-teamed up with Joanie of Blue Rose, plus she performed in later incarnations of
+and she later teamed up with Joanie of Blue Rose, plus she performed

-the Great Salt Lake Mime Troupe, also working with Georgio Peugot.
+in later incarnations of the Great Salt Lake Mime Troupe, also working

 Tristan Honsinger: Cellist

-who worked with Katie Duck during her residence in Florence, and plays great Jazz
+who worked with Katie Duck during her residence in Florence, and

-.
-(Website) Stan
+plays great Jazz .
+(Website)

-(Jango) Edwards: Has
+Stan (Jango) Edwards: Has

 had a long and brilliant career as a clown and bandleader.
-He lives in Barcelona,
+He lives

-Spain and opened a school called The
+in Barcelona, Spain and opened a school called The

 Nouveau Clown Institute in 2009.
 He's on Facebook, but he's

 all over the web too.
-Nola

-Rae: Was Jango's
+Nola Rae: Was

-partner in the original Friends Roadshow.
-She became a star on her own, and co-founded
+Jango's partner in the original Friends Roadshow.
+She became a star

-the London International Mime Festival.
-She was awarded an MBE for her contributions
+She was awarded an MBE for her contributions to drama and mime in

-to drama and mime in 2008.
+2008.
 (The Beatles only got an OBE.)
-I met her again after
+I met her again after three

-sitting next to one another.
-Her own performance of Exit Napolean Pursued By
+company from Niger, sitting next to one another.
+Her own performance

-Rabbits was brilliant.
-Warwick
+of Exit Napolean Pursued By Rabbits was brilliant.

-Moreton: Member
+Warwick Moreton: Member

-of the extended Friends Roadshow family, who lived in London, and even with Footsbarn
+of the extended Friends Roadshow family, who lived in London, and

-for a brief period.
-He was with the Friends Mobile tour in the late 70's, and
+even with Footsbarn for a brief period.
+He was with the Friends

-sent me these pictures of George-O at Barsham Fair in 1975.
+at Barsham Fair in 1975.

 Ced Curtis: Still